 Accessibility features on Mac and Windows

 CWRU offers additional assistive technologies (ATs) to students who meet with Disability Resources and are approved for accommodations.
 These technologies include, but are not limited to: JAWS Reading Software (screen-reader software), E-Text/EPub Textbooks (digital textbooks), Comtek RF Hearing System (to assist those with hearing disabilities), and CART Transcription (transcription service).
-Please contact the Office of Disability Resources for more information about ATs available to students.
+Please contact Disability Resources for more information about ATs available to students.

 To learn more about digital accessibility, see CWRU’s digital accessibility page, a collaborative effort by Teaching and Learning Technologies, Disability Resources, and University Marketing and Communications.